storj/storj/docs/blueprints/cache-node-selection.md

 - the node is not disqualified
 - the node is not suspended
 - the node has not exited
-- the node has sufficent free disk space
+- the node has sufficient free disk space
 - the node has been contacted recently
 - the node has participated in a sufficient number of audit
 - the nodes has sufficient uptime counts